 At first glance, ADT’s pricing is a little tricky if you’re just looking for a bottom line.
-Long story short: ADT has three equipment plans.
+Long story short: ADT has four equipment plans.
 Each starts with a basic plan, but don’t worry, you can build them out.
-If you’re shopping for cameras, you’ll want to focus on the third plan, Video & Smart, because that’s the only one that includes video monitoring.
+If you’re shopping for cameras, you’ll either want to focus on the third plan, Video & Smart, or you can build out your own package including security cameras with the more flexible and DIY option ADT Self Setup.
+Just take note that ADT Self Setup isn’t as comprehensive as the professionally installed ADT security system in terms of equipment.

 *These plans require a 60-month contract.